kmahyyg/YNU2GCalendar/README.md

 Provide all of your logs and submit it via Issues.
 If the file is too large(or you cannot identify which is related one), please SHARE YOUR LOG via [Pastebin](http://pastebin.ubuntu.com) or [Hastebin](http://hastebin.com).

-If you don't follow those rules, your issue will get **no response and closed directly**.
+If you don't follow those rules and Issue template, your issue will get **no response and closed directly**.
 I will **NOT** receive(also reply) any request via any IM or Email.

 #### BTW